fusionjs/fusionjs/fusion-test-utils/README.md

 // do assertions on ctx

-// test requests to your application const ctx = await simulator.request(app, '/test-url', {
+// test requests to your application const ctx = await simulator.request('/test-url', {
   headers: {
     'x-header': 'value',
   }